Aravind-Jalda/interview-prep/Databases/databases-q&a.md

 ---

 ## 1. What is a database?
-A database is a system used to store and manage data. what
+A database is a system used to store and manage data.

 ---

-## 2. What is MySQL?..
+## 2. What is MySQL?
 MySQL is an open-source relational database used to store structured data.

 ---